pagopa-archive/io-functions-sign/README.md

 - Azure Functions, which serves as a REST over HTTP transport layer - Azure Cosmos DB, which stores entities
 - Azure Blob Storage, which is used to store PDF documents associated with signature requests.
+- Azure Queue Storage, which is used to send messages when a signature requests is ready to sign.

 These services can be tested locally for development purposes using Microsoft's official Azure emulators.